Power Chords

 How to Play Power Chords

-There are 3 main reasons rock guitarist love to use power chords:
+There are 3 main reasons rock guitarists love to use power chords:

 - They allow for fast chord changes, since the power chord shape is the same everywhere on the fretboard.